lithnet/access-manager-docs/installation/installing-the-access-manager-agent/installing-the-access-manager-agent-windows.md

 ### Silent installation for Azure AD-joined and registered devices

-Use the following command line to install the agent in AzureAD mode, replacing the `SERVER` and `AZUREADTENANTID` values are appropriate
+Use the following command line to install the agent in Azure AD mode, replacing the `SERVER` and `AZUREADTENANTID` values are appropriate

 ```
 msiexec /i Lithnet.AccessManager.Agent.msi /qn AMSSERVERENABLED=1 AUTHMODE=2 SERVER=ams.lithnet.local AZUREADTENANTID=YYYY